-If our existing shareholders sell, indicate an intention to sell, or the market perceives that they intend to sell, substantial amounts of our securities, either on the TASE or on The Nasdaq Capital Market after the date of this annual report on Form 20-F, the market price of our securities could decline significantly.
-As of March 15, 2018, we had 171,160,668 ordinary shares outstanding.
-Of those shares, 138,336,328 were freely tradable, without restriction.
-In addition, we have registered for resale up to 46,602,742 ordinary shares represented by 932,054 ADSs which may be sold from time to time in the public markets.
+If our existing shareholders sell, indicate an intention to sell, or the market perceives that they intend to sell, substantial amounts of our securities on the Nasdaq Capital Market after the date of this Annual Report on Form 20-F, the market price of our securities could decline significantly.
+As of March 15, 2019, we had 190,735,668 ordinary shares outstanding.
+Of those shares, 190,535,668 were freely tradable, without restriction.
+In addition, we have registered for resale up to 107,191,631 ordinary shares represented by 2,143,833 ADSs, which, subject to there being a current prospectus being available for the resale of those shares, may be sold from time to time in the public markets.

-In addition, as of March 15, 2018, an aggregate of 89,059,949 ordinary shares that are issuable pursuant to exercise of either outstanding options or outstanding warrants will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, and Rule 144 and Rule 701 under the Securities Act of 1933, as amended, or the Securities Act.
+In addition, as of March 15, 2019, an aggregate of 179,328,608 ordinary shares, that are issuable pursuant to exercise of either outstanding options or outstanding warrants or outstanding pre-paid warrants, will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, and Rule 144 and Rule 701 under the Securities Act of 1933, as amended, or the Securities Act.
 If these additional ordinary shares are sold, or if it is perceived that they will be sold, in the public market, the market price of our ordinary shares could decline.